 1.2 Research

 My main research interests lie in the interplay between mathematical foundations and computation theory.
-The fields I am enthusiastic about include complexity theory, computability theory, automata and formal language theory and logic.
+The fields I am most enthusiastic about include complexity theory, computability theory, automata and formal languages and logic.

-I am part of Theory Lab 5 at the computer science department of EPFL (EDIC), where I am a doctoral candidate under Mika Göös.
-Our group works on subfields of complexity theory, with a focus on communication complexity, circuit complexity proof complexity, and TFNP theory.
+I am part of Theory Lab 5 at EDIC, the computer science department of EPFL, where I am a doctoral candidate under Mika Göös.
+Our group works on areas in concrete complexity theory, where we ask the following questions.

 Publications